 We were back at the car at Droskyn Point by 9.30am, and it was good to get changed into clean clothes and trainers!
 I spent some time re-packing my pack for the walk onwards.
 It was a shock when I lifted it on to my back and realised the weight I would be carrying from this point on.
 I also found it difficult packing winter kit when I was standing in full warm sunshine.
 I hope I won’t regret my choices.

 We walked into Perranporth and had a great breakfast at the Willow Cafe.
-Perran Beach is stunning and we had time for the children to play in the sea.
-At this point, I had run out of reasons to stay in Perranporth and it was time to head towards Newquay, saying goodbye to my family and leaving them to face the long drive back to Norfolk.
-What an incredible start to my LEJOG adventure – I wonder what awaits me next?
+Perran Beach is stunning.
+At this point, I had run out of reasons to stay in Perranporth and it was time to head towards Newquay, saying goodbye to my family.
 The next stage of the adventure is here – Perranporth to Bude.